Julia Scarvell: Biography

 In May 1936 Scarvell and two painter friends, Rita Angus and Louise Henderson, travelled by train to the small high country community of Cass, 120 km north-west of Christchurch.
 They stayed there for ten days at the Mountain Biological Station owned by Canterbury University College, painting and sketching the surrounding countryside.

+Scarvell was a working member of the Canterbury Society of Arts (CSA) from 1940 - 1951.

 During the 1940s and 1950s Scarvell was active in the Canterbury Housewives' Union, a group dominated by May Furey.

 Scarvell died on 17 February 1985, and she is buried in Waimairi Cemetery, Christchurch with her father and mother.

+Christchurch Girls' High School annually awards a Julia Scarvell Memorial Prize for Creative Art in her memory.